Irvingia malayana Oliv. ex Benn., in Hook.f., Fl. Br. Ind. 1 (1875)

 bud.
 Drupe with thick, fleshy, very fibrous, orange exocarp and hard endocarp, somewhat flattened

 ellipsoid, up to 6 by 4 cm when dry.
 Seed with small albumen, only at the back of the cotyledons.

 In undisturbed mixed dipterocarp forests up to 600 m altitude.
 Usually on

 hillsides and ridges with clay to sandy soils.

 The wood is used for knife handles and furniture.
 The seeds are edible and also used to extract

 fat for soap, wax and candles.

-Indo-China, Thailand, Peninsular Malaysia, Sumatra, Borneo (throughout the
+Indo-China, Thailand, Peninsular Malaysia, Sumatra, Borneo.

-Asem pau, Batu, Euselu, Kayu batu, Kayu tulang, Kayu tulung, Kerangi,
+Borneo: Asem pau, Batu, Euselu, Kayu batu, Kayu tulang, Kayu tulung, Kerangi,

 Melenna gunung, Patok entilit, Pau kijang, Tengilan.